LucMoura/LucMoura/README.md

-- My name is Lucas Moura
+- Hey there, my name is Lucas Moura
-- I know a bit of pyhton
+- Here you can see some of projects that i made and others that i participated
 - joia

 <!---